pokt-network/terraform-elb-aion-pkt/README.md

 Replacing `staging` with the environment that you deployed using terraform before.

-Please check the links in the `Deploying geth-mainnet` step for more info
+Please check the links in the `Deploying aion-mainnet` step for more info

 #### Customizing